falseuniversefacts/falseuniversefacts/README.md

 And I don't trust trusted computing,<br/>
 They don't want it around to stop looting,<br/>
 The internet is the only place you're still free,<br/>
-If you disagree,<br/> just you wait and see,<br/>
+If you disagree, just you wait and see,<br/>
 You wanna lock down the web and throw away the key?
-Well,<br/> you better not touch my technology,<br/>
+Well, you better not touch my technology,<br/>
 So back off or you're dead,<br/>
 Yellin' 1337 on a fed.<br/>

-Fuck HoYoverse,<br/> comin' straight out the underground A young leaker got it bad 'cause I'm down,<br/>
+Fuck HoYoverse, coming straight out the underground,<br/>
+A young leaker got it bad 'cause I'm down,<br/>
 Reversin' anime games like a fiend,<br/>
 Attach a debugger to the game and I put the code on a CD,<br/>
-And fuck the USA
+And fuck the USA,<br/>
-Fuck them for the DMCA
+Fuck them for the DMCA<br/>